-- What are your key skills you can bring to the company?
+What are the key skills you can bring to the company?

-- Tell us about risks that you have taken in your professional or personal life?
+Tell us about the risks that you have taken in your professional or personal life?
 How did you go about making your decision?

-- Describe a situation in which you were a member of team.
+Describe a situation in which you were a member of the team.
 What did you do to positively contribute to it?

 Top tips for interviews

-- Prepare thoroughly - understand what the company do, who their competitors are, what the role is and why are you interested in it?
+Prepare thoroughly - understand what the company does, who their competitors are, what the role is, and why are you interested in it?

 This is key, use this as an opportunity to showcase your research, highlight your interest and make an impression.